NexPlayer/Android-SDK/advanced.md

 This method gets a list of customized ID3 tags and the extra data they contain included in content timed metadata.

-For the list of customized ID3 tags to be recognized and handled by `NexPlayer`™, they should be set using the NexProperty *TIMED_ID3_META_KEY* after `NexPlayer`™ is initialized but before *NexPlayer.open* is called.
+For the list of customized ID3 tags to be recognized and handled by `NexPlayer`, they should be set using the NexProperty *TIMED_ID3_META_KEY* after `NexPlayer` is initialized but before *NexPlayer.open* is called.

 **Returns**